Tips for Divorcing Parents

 It's natural for kids to have many emotions about a divorce.
 They might feel guilty and imagine that they "caused" the problem.
 This is particularly true if kids overheard their parents arguing about them.
 Kids and teens may feel angry or frightened, or worried about their future.
 If they voice these emotions, reassure them that this was not the case while reminding them that it's a normal feeling.

 Although kids may struggle with a divorce for quite a while, the real impact is usually felt over about a 2- to 3-year period.
 During this time, some can voice their feelings.
 But, depending on their age and development, other kids just won't have the words.
-They may instead act out or be depressed.
+They may instead act out behaviorally or struggle with their mood.
 For school-age kids, this might mean their grades drop or they lose interest in activities.
 For younger children, these feelings are often expressed during play too.
-Be aware of a "sleeper effect" with young children: they might take big changes in stride at first, but disruptive behaviors or challenging emotions can come up years later.
+Be aware of a "sleeper effect" with young children: They might take big changes in stride at first, but disruptive behaviors or challenging emotions can come up years later.
 Communicating openly with kids and modeling healthy coping, even if they seem OK with the big changes, can reduce trouble down the road.

 It may be tempting to tell a child not to feel a certain way, but kids (and adults, for that matter) have a right to their feelings.
 And if you try to force a "happy face," your kids may be less likely to share their true feelings with you.